Snacks I Eat Before Bed

 It is way better to not go to sleep hungry, but the right portions/choices matter!
 That being said, calories consumed before bed are not worth more than calories consumed at any other time!

-My current goals are getting as shredded as I have ever been for a shoot, this is a temporary goal...
-That being said, for fat loss clients, high amounts of nuts and avocadoes are not part of the plan.
+Overall, if the goal is fat loss, usual health foods do not make sense because health does not always mean shredded / trimmed down.
+What do I mean?
+For fat loss clients, high amounts of nuts and avocadoes are not part of the plan.
 Are these foods healthy?
 Yes!
 If they are over-consumed, they may cause weight gain due to high-fat content.
-Do you see how at loss is not the same as eating healthy?
+Do you see how fat loss is not the same as eating healthy?
+All goals are valid though.

-Here's a list of calorie-smart snacks that aren't going to stall fat loss or muscle gain goals if eaten before bed (substitute for dairy-free version or whatever else):
+Here's a list of calorie-smart snacks that aren't going to stall fat loss or muscle gain goals if eaten before bed - provided they fit the daily macronutrient/calorie count (substitute for dairy-free version or whatever else):

 - 0% fat-free no sugar added Greek yogurt (or dairy-free alternative that is still high protein)